jamf/regatta/docs/usage_txn.md

 found in the [protobuf definition file](../proto/mvcc.proto).

 `RequestOp` messages are used in the `success` and `failure` repeated fields in the `Txn` messages.
-If conditional execution of transactions is not desired, use the `success` field and leave the rest empty.
+This is the "execution body" of the if/then/else construct of conditional execution described [below](#conditional-execution).
+If a conditional execution of transactions is not desired, supplement the `RequestOp` operations only in the `success` field and leave the rest empty.
-For conditional execution, read the next section.

 `ResponseOp` messages are the results of the operations in a given transaction.
 A `ResponseOp` is one of `Range`, `Put`, or `DeleteRange` messages, depending on the